Class of 2010

 New York, NY 10014

-Major Anne Huddle will be the Lipper Intern at the
+Major Anne Huddle was the Lipper Intern at the

 Museum of Jewish Heritage for the Fall 2013

 A Living Memorial to the Holocaust

 The Lipper Internship brings together graduate and undergraduate students from across the Northeast to train in New York City for a semester-long internship in museum education.
 Interns teach students about the Holocaust in local schools in their college communities and on visits to the Museum.

 Prior to the beginning of the fall or spring semester Interns attend an intensive two-week training session at the Museum in New York City to learn how to teach public middle and high school students about the Holocaust.
 During training Interns meet with Museum staff, hear testimony from Holocaust survivors, and learn methods for teaching from artifacts in the Museum's collection.
 Following training, Interns visit several middle and high schools in their college communities to give an introductory lesson in the classroom followed by a guided tour at the Museum.
 Interns then return to the classroom one last time to facilitate a discussion about the lessons learned during the course of the program.